jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 It's possible for you to do a relatively large chunk of your degree at either a severe cash or time discount.
 First-time college students who are right out of high school don't typically think about the fastest or cheapest way to graduate.

-They don't think about the money because at that age, most of them don't have a reference point for borrowing that much money, let alone figuring out how to pay it back.
+They don't think about the money because, at that age, most of them don't have a reference point for borrowing that much money, let alone figuring out how to pay it back.
 They don't worry about finishing college quickly because they're too busy enjoying the "college experience."

 ![Making the Dean's List in college](/assets/images/posts/ed-on-deans-list.jpg "With fewer nonsense classes to distract me, I could focus and make the Dean's List as a 31-year old")